Who Was Timothy McVeigh?

 McVeigh initially returned to New York but soon took up a peripatetic lifestyle as he followed the gun show circuit, selling weapons and preaching the evils of the government.
 He periodically spent time with Army buddies Terry Nichols and Michael Fortier, who shared McVeigh’s passion for guns and hatred of federal authority.

-Two events involving the FBI's actions against separatists added fuel to Timothy McVeigh’s anger toward the government: In the summer of 1992, white separatist Randy Weaver was engaged in a standoff with government agents at his cabin in Ruby Ridge, Idaho.
+Two events involving the FBI's actions against separatists added fuel to McVeigh’s anger toward the government.
+First, in the summer of 1992, white separatist Randy Weaver was engaged in a standoff with government agents at his cabin in Ruby Ridge, Idaho.
 He was suspected of selling illegal sawed-off shotguns.
 The siege resulted in the death of Weaver’s son and wife.

 Then, in April 1993, federal agents surrounded the Texas compound of a religious organization called the Branch Davidians to arrest their leader, David Koresh, on illegal weapons charges.
 On April 19, McVeigh watched on television as the FBI stormed the compound, resulting in a firestorm that killed dozens of Branch Davidians, including children.